 - Tray with sections

-Tip #1- Setting up the petals, leaves, stems and play-dough out on a seperated tray gives the kids a visual of all the materials they’re able to use!
+Tip #1- Setting up the petals, leaves, stems and play-dough out on a separated tray gives the kids a visual of all the materials they’re able to use!
 Super helpful with toddlers as they get to see all the things they’re able to use.

 Tip #2- Using a play-dough rolling pin makes it easier to create the medallions perfectly round, but I prefer the kids (especially the younger ones) to use their fingers to spread out the play-dough (fine/small motor skills).